cloudfoundry/docs-dev-guide/deploy-apps/getting-started.html.md

 * Starts the application

-An application that uses services, such as a database, messaging, or email server, will not be fully functional until you *provision* the service and, if required, *bind* the service to the application.
+An application that uses services, such as a database, messaging, or email server, is not fully functional until you *provision* the service and, if required, *bind* the service to the application.
 You can provision and bind services when you push your application for the first time.